Your Denver Civil Rights Attorney

 Being terminated for unlawful reasons can have a devastating effect on your life, and you don’t have to succumb to the mistreatment.
-If you’ve been unlawfully terminated, the Denver CO unlawful termination attorneys at the Civil Rights Litigation Group have your back.
+If you’ve been unlawfully terminated, the Denver, CO unlawful termination attorneys at the Civil Rights Litigation Group have your back.
 These cases can be incredibly complex, and there are certain processes to follow when filing a lawsuit for unlawful termination.
 For a free consultation with the Civil Rights Litigation Group, call our Denver law office today at (720) 515-6165.

 It is crucial to remember that all employers in Colorado reserve the right to fire employees for things such as poor performance or lack of qualifications.
 Furthermore, in Colorado, employment at-will is the general rule, and this rule means that employers and employees can terminate the employment relationship without cause or reason.
 Nonetheless, even with these laws, employees still retain certain protections under federal law, including:

-- The right to not be discriminated against because of gender, age, religion, race, national origin, pregnancy, or disability
+- The right not to be discriminated against because of gender, age, religion, race, national origin, pregnancy, or disability

-- The right to not be subjected to sexual harassment
+- The right not to be subjected to sexual harassment

-- The right to not be retaliated against when opposing illegal practices
+- The right not to be retaliated against when opposing illegal practices

-- The right to not be fired for taking FMLA leave
+- The right not to be fired for taking FMLA leave

 - The right to be paid overtime, unless you are an exempt employee